Capacity market auction results | What next?

 - There is room for DSR development in Poland - it is remunerated at the same level as conventional sources and 5-year contracts in the case of investment needs.

-dr Joanna Maćkowiak-Pandera i dr Jan Rączka, Forum Energii
+Authors: dr Joanna Maćkowiak-Pandera and dr Jan Rączka, Forum Energii